UPM (company): Biofore

 In 2009, UPM created the term "Biofore" to describe new forest industry.
 The Biofore term is also used in the company's slogan: UPM - The Biofore Company.
 In 2018, UPM launched brand promise 'UPM Biofore – Beyond fossils'.
 In 2021 UPM stated its purpose: 'We create a future beyond fossils'.

 Global operations

-UPM's products are manufactured in 12 countries and the company has a worldwide sales network.
-UPM's production plants are located in Austria, China, Estonia, Finland, France, Germany, Malaysia, Poland, Russia, UK, Uruguay and USA.
+UPM's products are manufactured in 11 countries and the company has a worldwide sales network.
+UPM's production plants are located in Austria, China, Estonia, Finland, France, Germany, Malaysia, Poland, UK, Uruguay and USA.

 China

 UPM has two production units in China: UPM Changshu paper mill and UPM Raflatac, Changshu Labelstock factory.
 Changshu is located in the Province of Jiangsu by the Yangtze River, some 100 km from Shanghai.

 France

 UPM has one production unit in France.
 The UPM Raflatac labelstock factory located in Pompey, 10 km north of Nancy and 40 km south of Metz.

 Germany

 UPM has seven production units in Germany.